20-Minute Chicken Creole

 - Reduce heat to medium (300 degrees F in electric skillet).

-- Add tomatoes with juice, chili sauce, green pepper, celery, onion, garlic, basil, parsley, cayenne pepper, and salt.
+- Add tomatoes with juice, chili sauce*, green pepper, celery, onion, garlic, basil, parsley, and cayenne pepper..

 - Bring to a boil; reduce heat to low and simmer, covered for 10-15 minutes.